-Whether its lobsided scarves, bunched up jumpers or falling apart granny squares we are all guilty of making a few blunders when it comes to crocheting.
+Whether it’s lopsided scarves, bunched-up jumpers, or falling apart granny squares we are all guilty of making a few blunders when it comes to crocheting.
 Nothing is more disheartening than spending all that time and effort on a fab project only to have the finished project added to the pile marked “I’ll figure out some use for it”!.

 Here are a few common mistakes and how to fix them so that pile shall never be added to again.

-1. Problem: Finished piece is out of shape and won’t lie flat
+1. Problem: The finished piece is out of shape and won’t lie flat

 Solution: Blocking.
 It can be a pain but blocking really is our friend.
 Spray water on to your finished piece until its good and wet and pin to something flat the desired shape.
 Once it’s dry it will be exactly how you imagined it.

 2. Problem: Struggling to get the hook into the starting chain

 Solution: When starting crochet you are so focused on getting the yarn over in the right way that your hands get tenser and tenser.
 Relax have a glass of wine and try again.
 You will find your stitches loosen up as you do.
 If a glass of wine just ain’t gonna cut it use a larger hook size for your foundation chain and move to the correct size for the rest.

 Solution: Read the pattern.
 I know how it is.
 You are all excited you have this fab new project and want to get going but reading the pattern first can make it go much more smoothly.
 First, I tend to improvise (because I know best ;D) only to find out that the pattern is written that way for a reason, and so the ripping begins.
 Second, if there is a new stitch, I want the time to figure it out first before I’m on a roll!

 4. Problem: Why is their a single crochet?